Free Professional Development for World Language Teachers

 For video and news-related media for educators, I use this website:

 Share My Lesson is a collection of materials uploaded by educators and news/other media programs literally built to provide high-quality lessons for educators.
 There’s a ton of lessons for all languages here.
 FO’ FREE, Y’ALL.

 What resources do you use to make you a better teacher?
 What’s your favorite professional development for world language teachers?
 Post in the comments below!

 See you in the trenches,

 P.S.
-Have you ever wished the transition to proficiency were easier to do?Grab the FREE toolkit here or below to learn the framework for updating your practice to comprehensible input – without all the overwhelm – and prepare for the challenges ahead.
+Have you ever wished the transition to proficiency were easier to do?Grab the FREE toolkit here to learn the framework for updating your practice to comprehensible input – without all the overwhelm – and prepare for the challenges ahead.